-If compatible with the primary project goals, public access to the area would be from the North Shore Yacht Club.
-Interpretive signage and trails could be provided, and the existing boat launch could be improved to provide access for non-motorized watercraft.
+If compatible with the primary project goals, public access to the area including interpretive signage and trails and access for non-motorized watercraft could be provided.
 Fishing could be accomplished from watercraft or from a pier or dock.

 North Lake Project: Following implementation of the demonstration project by the SSA, a subsequent North Lake Project of about 4,030 acres is proposed.
 Three or more interconnecting ponds would be constructed on both sides of the mouth of the Whitewater River/Coachella Valley Storm Water Channel (CVSWC) Delta in the north Salton Sea.
 The shoreline of the North Lake ponds would run from near Desert Shores on the west to near the northern portion of the Salton Sea State Recreation Area on the east.